dingxiong/dingxiong.github.io/_posts/2024-01-12-llvm-introduction.md

 internals.
 I compile clang/llvm in debug mode, and invoke gdb for a sample program and walk through stack trace together with the code base.

-Another valuable resource is the llvm dev meetings https://llvm.org/devmtg/ Checkout the recordings in youtube!
+Another valuable resource is the llvm dev meetings <https://llvm.org/devmtg/>.
+Checkout the recordings on youtube!

 ## Compile